loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 - Test levels

     We should be careful about different test levels.
-We should be aware of [Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) to have a clear definition of the test boundaries.
+We should be aware of the [Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) to have a clear definition of the test boundaries.
 Should it mock external dependencies?
-Should we validate all integrated?
+Should we test things altogether (integration tests)?

     Automated tests with external dependencies are slower than others.
 That is why it is really important to have a clear and well-defined Quality Strategy.
 What are the tools, practices, and processes we have to make sure that we are delivering good code?